telenovelachuan/adobe_model_training/README.md

-A data science project on fitting the test dataset and make predictions on the test set.
+A data science project on fitting the training dataset and make predictions on the test set.

 ## Feature exploring